Contributing to the documentation#

 OPeNDAP

 URL!
-We want to learn more about available OPeNDAP data urls, and make it accessible for the broad community of PyDAP users.
+We want to learn more about available OPeNDAP data urls, and make them accessible to the broad community of PyDAP users.
 We are strong proponents ofdata democratization

 andopen science